Have you ever considered the humble board game as a Chinese language learning tool? Do you want to know the most popular Chinese board games?

 Unlike many Chinese board games, this one is cooperative, meaning that you need to work closely with your friends to “beat the board”.
 That means a lot of discussion of tactics as you decide how best to cure and prevent the spread of four deadly diseases.

-True to its name, the language of the game includes a lot of common medical vocabulary such as outbreak (爆发) and quarantine (检疫)(oddly written pre-COVID-19 by the way).
+True to its name, the language of the game includes a lot of common medical vocabulary such as outbreak (爆发) and quarantine (检疫).

 Although these words may be rare in day-to-day conversations with Chinese native speakers, recognising them could come in very handy one day!